Creating an Inclusive Education (for all)

 An inclusive education is one that provides equal opportunities for students who have disabilities.
 These opportunities include accommodations, modifications, and support services.
 An inclusive school environment ensures that every student receives the same educational experience regardless of his or her disability.
 To achieve this goal, schools need to provide appropriate supports and resources for students with special needs.
 There are several different types of accommodations, including physical adjustments, assistive technology, and modifications to classroom environments.

 One of the biggest challenges facing schools today is ensuring that students with disabilities receive the same level of academic success as other students.
-One way to address this challenge is to offer an inclusive education program.
-An inclusive education program offers students with disabilities the opportunity to learn alongside their peers.
+One way to address this challenge is to offer an inclusive education programme.
+An inclusive education programme offers students with disabilities the opportunity to learn alongside their peers.
 Students with disabilities can participate in activities that are typically reserved for non-disabled students, such as sports teams, clubs, and extracurricular activities.

 The way to create an inclusive education environment differs between schools and situations.
 But, there are some key issues to keep in mind while creating an inclusive classroom plan.
 These include: